2023 CVDA Grant Program

 Grant funding is to be used to host or participate in an educational program that includes, but is not limited to: seminars, workshops, clinics, and/or educational programs offered by recognized or certified instructors.
-Educational programs may include nationally recognized USDF or regionally-sponsored clinics and symposiums, whether ridden in or audited by the applicant.
+Educational programs may include nationally recognized USDF or regionally sponsored clinics and symposiums, whether ridden in or audited by the applicant.
 (Grants will not be awarded to augment the training costs of the horse or rider.)
 The grant program’s intent is to provide the widest possible range of dressage education to the greatest number of members and to support the development of dressage in the area.

 Individuals may apply for a CVDA grant to attend a USEF Judge’s Program, USEF Technical Delegate Program, USDF “L” Education Program, USDF Certified Instructor Program, pre-certification and/or testing or other educational programs of this caliber.
 Applicant must provide the program information and whether or not the plan is to test.
-All applications for grant funding must have a stated objective, must be for the specific purpose of advancing the rider’s/trainer’s/official’s skills or standing in the dressage community, and must have a clear beginning and end date.
+All applications for grant funding must have a stated objective, must be for the specific purpose of advancing the rider’s, trainer’s or official’s skills or standing in the dressage community, and must have a clear beginning and end date.

 Individuals may also apply for a CVDA grant to conduct an educational event in the area.
 Educational events are the essence of the grant program and should be well planned, consisting of mounted or unmounted instruction or a combination of both.
 Educational events should not consist of individual riding lessons at a reduced price.
-The event must be open to CVDA membership and the application needs to state a plan to include auditors.
+The event must be open to CVDA members, and the application needs to state a plan to include auditors.
 The format and logistics of the educational event, goal for the attendees, the clinician/speaker to be featured and a complete budget must be detailed in the application.